 When Devastation Blazes Through Your Community

-For weeks as the fire continued rapidly spreading north my partner had to make the unnerving drive up the 101 freeway to work each day with fires blazing on both sides as it eventually crossed over into neighborhoods along the coast.
-Although we are grateful we weren’t forced to evacuate and the worst we had to deal with was a power outage taking out our refrigerator, living out of a cooler for a week and paying to have our refrigerator repaired was nothing compared to what so many other people sadly had to endure.
+For weeks as the fire continued rapidly spreading north my partner had to make the unnerving drive up the freeway to work each day with fires blazing on both sides as it eventually crossed over into neighborhoods along the coast.
+Although we are grateful we weren’t forced to evacuate and the worst we had to deal with was a power outage taking out our refrigerator and living out of a cooler for a week, it was nothing compared to what so many other people sadly had to endure.

 More Devastation When You’re Already Down